 Marc de Garidel Chairman of the Board of Directors Nationality: French Shares owned: 138,501 Voting rights: 269,321 Committees: Biography and experience Innovation and Development Committee - Specialty Care (Chairman) Marc de Garidel is a graduate from the French Engineering School ESTP, and has an Executive MBA from Harvard Business School.
 Innovation and Development Committee - Consumer HealthCare (Chairman) Marc de Garidel started his career with Eli Lilly with various responsibilities in countries like US, Germany, France.
 Between 1995 and 2010, he held Executive position in finance & general management including the biggest region of Amgen International operations & the corporate controller of Amgen Inc. Date of birth: Marc de Garidel joined Ipsen as Chairman and CEO in Novemb er 2010.
-16 March 1958 He is now Chairman of the Board of Directors advisor of the Ipsen holding companies Highround Date of 1st appointment: 22 November 2010 Marc de Garidel has been CEO of Corvidia The Last renewal date: 28 May 2019 He was Vice President of EFPIA between 2014 and June 2017, the European Pharmace Trade Association, and chaired the Association of French Health Care companies (G5) bet 2011 and 2018.
-His mandate as Chairman of IMI governing board also expired in May 201 Marc de Garidel was Vice-president of the Board of Vifor Pharma (Switzerland) between 2017 and 2018 (formerly Galenica) of which he was a board member since 2015.
-Term of office: 2023 Shareholders' Meeting 2020 Ondionolders Wicolang Positions and functions currently held Main functions: Ipsen SA (France), Chairman of the Board of Directors Corvidia Therapeutics, Inc. (United States of America), Chief Executive Officer ns: r.l., (Luxembourg), advisor A, (Luxembourg), advisor Positions previously held that e expired during t he last five years Vifor Pharma GmbH (formerly Galenica) (Sw Board of Directors G5 Santé (France), Chairman and spokespers Filière des Industries et Technologies de Sante Committee Vectorlab GmbH (Switzerland), Chairman Ipsen SA (France), Chairman and Chief Executors Ipsen Pharma SAS (France), Chairman Suraypharm SAS (France), Chairman Pharnext (France), Director EFPIA, Director and Vice President IMI (Innovative Medicines Initiative), Chairman Vifor (formerly Galenica) (France), Director Mayroy SA (Luxembourg), advisor son é (France), Vice cutive Officer unt President of the Strategic
+16 March 1958 He is now Chairman of the Board of Directors advisor of the Ipsen holding companies Highround Date of 1st appointment: 22 November 2010 Marc de Garidel has been CEO of Corvidia The Last renewal date: 28 May 2019 He was Vice President of EFPIA between 2014 and June 2017, the European Pharmace Trade Association, and chaired the Association of French Health Care companies (G5) be 2011 and 2018.
+His mandate as Chairman of IMI governing board also expired in May 201 Marc de Garidel was Vice-president of the Board of Vifor Pharma (Switzerland) between May 2017 and 2018 (formerly Galenica) of which he was a board member since 2015.
+Term of office: 2023 Shareholders' Meeting 2020 Ondionologic Micotalig Positions and functions currently held Main functions: Ipsen SA (France), Chairman of the Board of Directors Corvidia Therapeutics, Inc. (United States of America), Chief Executive Officer ns: r.l., (Luxembourg), advisor A, (Luxembourg), advisor Positions previously held that e expired during t he last five years Positions previously held that expired during the last five years • Vifor Pharma GmbH (formerly Galenica) (Switzerland), Director and Vice-president of the Board of Directors • G5 Santé (France), Chairman and spokesperson • Filière des Industries et Technologies de Santé (France), Vice President of the Strategic Committee • Vectorlab GmbH (Switzerland), Chairman • Ipsen SA (France), Chairman and Chief Executive Officer until 18 July 2016 • Ipsen Pharma SAS (France), Chairman • Suraypharm SAS (France), Chairman • Pharnext (France), Director • EFPIA, Director and Vice President • IMI (Innovative Medicines Initiative), Chairman of the Board of Directors • Vifor (formerly Galenica) (France), Director • Mayroy SA (Luxembourg), advisor